muhammad-thaha/Hostel-Mess-Management-System--HMS/README.md

 ## Usage

-- Register or login with your role (Student, Staff, Warden, Mess Manager, Admin)
+- Register or login with your role (Student, Staff, Warden, Mess Manager)
 - Access features based on your role
 - Use the dashboard for analytics and quick actions
 - Mess menu, attendance, inventory, complaints, and announcements are all live and role-filtered